Organization Development Journal Author Guidelines

 5. Reread your article carefully for misstatements, omissions, and other errors.

-Exclusivity: Feel free to submit articles presented at a conference, even if they are published in non-copy protected proceedings.
+Exclusivity: Feel free to submit articles presented at a conference that have not been published in a proceeding.
+Manuscripts that are placed in public view on the internet are considered published, such as in a blog, a website, SSRN, Google Scholar, or similar.
 Manuscripts under consideration by another journal will be rejected without future consideration.

 Note that once published, the article becomes property of the Organization Development Journal, and cannot be redistributed by the author in any form without the written permission of the ODJ Editor-in-Chief.

 Protect Your Work, Be Aware of Predatory Journals and Publication Scams!